osamikoyo/Void-init/README.md

 # Void-init

-A command-line tool for initializing and managing Void Linux packages and templates efficiently.
+A command-line tool for initializing and managing Void Framework packages and templates efficiently.
+### Void is the other repository! - [click](https://github.com/osamikoyo/Void)

 ## Features